-Ago Age Typical Behaviour Birth to 11 months gurgling, babbling and squealing.
+Age Typical Behaviour Birth to 11 months Communicates needs and feelings in a variety of ways including crying, gurgling, babbling and squealing.
 Makes own sounds in response when talked to by familiar adults.
 Lifts arms in anticipation to being picked up.
 Practises and gradually develops speech sounds (babbling) to communicate with adults, says sounds like 'baba, nono, gogo'.
-8 to 20 Uses sounds in play, e.g. 'brrm' for toy car. months Uses single words.
+8 to 20 months Uses sounds in play, e.g. 'brrm' for toy car.
+Uses single words.
 Frequently imitates words and sounds.
 Enjoys babbling and increasingly experiments using sounds and words to communicate for a range of purpose (e.g. teddy, more, no, bye-bye.)

 Uses pointing with eye gaze to make requests, and to share an interest.
 Creates personal words as they begin to develop language.
-16 to 26 months Beginning to put two words together (e.g. 'want ball', 'more juice').
-1110111113 Uses different types of everyday words (nouns, verbs and adjectives, e.g. banana, go, sleep, hot).
+16 to 26 Copies familiar expressions, e.g. 'Oh dear', 'All gone'. months Beginning to put two words together (e.g. 'want ball', 'more juice').
+Uses different types of everyday words (nouns, verbs and adjectives, e.g. banana, go, sleep, hot).
 Beginning to ask simple questions.
-Beginning to dak simple questions.
-Beginning to talk about people and things that are not present.
-22 to 36 months feelings, experiences and thoughts.
+00 1 07 Beginning to talk about people and things that are not present.
+22 to 36 Uses language as a powerful means of widening contacts, sharing facilities a superior and applied to a superior and the months feelings, experiences and thoughts.
 Holds conversation, jumping from topic to topic.
-Learns new words very rapidly and is able to use them in communicating.
-Uses gestures, sometimes with limited talk, e.g. reaches towards toy saying 'I have it'.
+Learns new words very rapidly and is able to use them in communicating communicating.Uses gestures, sometimes with limited talk, e.g. reaches towards toy saying 'I have it'.
 Uses a variety of questions (e.g. what, where, who).
 Uses simple sentences (e.g. 'Mummy going work.')
 Beginning to use word endings (e.g. going, cats).
-30 to 50 months because).
-Can tell a simple past in correct order (e.g. went down slide, hurt finger) Uses talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences.
+30 to 50 Beginning to use complex sentences to link thoughts (e.g. using and, months because). • Can tell a simple past in correct order (e.g. went down slide, hurt finger).
+Uses talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences.
 Questions why things happen and gives explanations.
-Asks e.g. who what, when, how.
+Asks e.g. who, what, when, how.
 Uses a range of tenses (e.g. play, playing, will play, played).
 Uses intonation, rhythm and phrasing to make the meaning clear to others.
-Uses vocabulary focused on objects and people that are of particula importance to them.
-Builds up vocabulary that reflects the breadth of their own experiences • Uses talk in pretending that objects stand for something else, e.g. 'This box is my castle.'
-40 to 60 - months meaning and sounds of new words.
-71101111111 1 Garming arranged at the first moral.
+Uses vocabulary focused on objects and people that are of particular importance to them.
+Builds up vocabulary that reflects the breadth of their own experiences.
+Uses talk in pretending that objects stand for something else, e.g. 'This box is my castle.'
+40 to 60 Extends vocabulary, especially by grouping and naming, exploring the months meaning and sounds of new words.
 Uses language to imagine and recreate roles and experiences in play situations.
 Links statements and sticks to a main theme or intention.
 Uses talk to organise, sequence and clarify thinking, ideas, feelings and events.
 Introduces a storyline or narrative into their play.
-Children express themselves effectively, showing awareness of listeners' needs.
-They use past, present and future forms accurately when talking about events that have happened or are about to happen in the future.
+Early Children express themselves effectively, showing awareness of listeners' Learning needs.
+They use past, present and future forms accurately when talking Goal about events that have happened or are about to happen in the future.
 They develop their own narratives and explanations by connecting ideas or events.